We are currently accepting applications for the 2018-2019 training, click here to download:

 There are also 4 online webinars facilitated by Dr. Larry Heller and Brad Kammer that will be held between live modules.
 They are a special opportunity to learn directly from the founder of NARM, Dr. Heller.
 Your attendance at these webinars is required as part of the practitioner training program, but you may attend them live or later via recording – these webinars will count towards 1 hr group case consultation (see below) and be at an additional cost of $100/webinar.
 You will receive the recordings and slides whether you attend live or via recording.

-* We strongly encourage you to attend each module with your local cohort – however, you may take the training modules in other locations (as long as they are in order), and can substitute up to 2 live in-class training modules with video-DVD modules (the DVD option will require you to meet with a training assistant before re-joining the training).
+* We strongly encourage you to attend each module with your local cohort – however, you may take the training modules in other locations (as long as they are in order), and can substitute 1 live in-class training module with video-DVD modules (the DVD option will require you to meet with a training assistant before re-joining the training).

 Training Curriculum: Click here for the complete NARM Practitioner Training Program curriculum